 In this example, the model was identified as too complex with 102 parts and 1.311.459 polygons.

-- To upload your model for processing, press Start Simplification.
-Once the model is uploaded, the MTG progresses to the next tab – Model Type.
-Since simplification is done asynchronously, it is possible continue with the configuration of the Model Target in the other tabs, with exception of coloring.
+- To upload your model for processing, click Start Simplification.
+Once the model is uploaded, the MTG progresses to the next tab – Optimize Tracking.
+Since simplification is done asynchronously, it is possible to continue with the configuration of the Model Target in the other tabs, with exception of coloring.